lolmaus/ember-zen/README.md

 ## The problem

-Traditional Ember apps store their state scattered across countless mutable objects.
+Traditional Ember apps have their state scattered across countless mutable objects.
 When an app enter an inconsistent state due to a bug, you only see the resulting state.
-You don't see the sequence of events that led to the app assuming that state, nor do you have a log of previous states.
+You don't see the sequence of events that caused the app assume that state, nor do you have a log of previous states.

 As a result, it often takes hours, sometimes days, to figure out how and why your app enters an inconsistent state.